cdktf/cdktf-provider-cloudflare/docs/spectrumApplication.typescript.md

 - *Type:* string

-The type of DNS record associated with the origin. "" is used to specify a combination of A/AAAA records.
+The type of DNS record associated with the origin.

+"" is used to specify a combination of A/AAAA records.
+Available values: "", "A", "AAAA", "SRV".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/spectrum_application#type SpectrumApplication#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/spectrum_application#type SpectrumApplication#type}

 ---